McNeillJames/CP3402LearningJournals/LearningJournalW8.md

 Azure AD is used as a sophisticated tool by large organisations to create secure, customised systems for accessing its various cloud services.

-Could be a solution solution to control staging environment access, but simpler solutions like modifying wordpress with private site plugins might offer simpler alternatives for the sake of assignment requirements.
+Could be a solution solution to control staging environment access, more research needed to select the best solution for the assignment

 ## Career/Employability/Learning Insights